Illumina/NirvanaDocumentation/docs/introduction/getting-started.md

 ## Getting Nirvana

 ### Latest Release
-Contact the team to obtain the latest release.
+Contact the team to obtain the latest release and or Docker image.

 ### GitHub Release Notes